aibaev20/smart-parking/README.md

 ## 📥 Installation

-To install our project on your machine you just need to clone it in your preferred terminal:
+To install my project on your machine you just need to clone it in your preferred terminal:

 <pre>git clone https://github.com/aibaev20/smart-parking.git</pre>